gitee2github/website/content/en/developer.md

 # Feedback <a name="Feedback"></a>

-If you have any questions about the developer guide or the development process, please feel free to contact [us](community@openEuler.org), use [Question of Development Process] as the title, and write down your questions and doubts in the email.
+If you have any questions about the developer guide or the development process, please feel free to contact us (community@openEuler.org), use [Question of Development Process] as the title, and write down your questions and doubts in the email.
 The openEuler community operation team will try the best to answer your questions.